Backbase/backbase.github.io/_posts/2023-11-03-visual-testing-using-playwright.md

   description="Advertisement screen that has properly rendered"
 %}

-If we look at the advertisement, there are 21 visual elements like, various icons, text.(This ignores iOS elements at the top like Wi-Fi signal and time, since those aren’t controlled by the Instagram app)
+If we look at the advertisement, there are 21 visual elements, like various icons, text – this ignores iOS elements at the top like Wi-Fi signal and time, since those aren’t controlled by the Instagram app.

-Consider each element has to be validated with all 5 checkpoints
+Consider that each element has to be validated with all these 5 checkpoints:

-**Check Points**
 - Visible [true/false]
 - Upper-left x, y coordinates
 - Height